fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

 Reveal the top three cards of your library.
 Target opponent may choose to put those cards into your hand.
-If they doesn't, put those cards into your graveyard and draw five cards.
+If they don't, put those cards into your graveyard and draw five cards.

 Cranial Extraction 3B
 ---------------